-Many great athletes, doctors, engineers, surfers, and other people from different backgrounds found the Gracie Barra school a friendly and supportive environment where they could not only learn exceptional Jiu-Jitsu, but also be influenced and mentored by Carlinhos with his strong lessons about healthy habits and a balanced lifestyle.
+Many great athletes, doctors, engineers, surfers, and other people from different backgrounds found the Gracie Barra School a friendly and supportive environment where they could not only learn exceptional Jiu-Jitsu, but also be influenced and mentored by Carlinhos with his strong lessons about healthy habits and a balanced lifestyle.

 Along with his duty of building Gracie Barra into one of the most competitive and accomplished team of instructors and athletes, Carlos dedicated a lot of his time to establishing the Brazilian Jiu-Jitsu Federation, an entity created to regulate the sport in Brazil, unite the state federations under one set of rules, and organize a national championship.
 Carlos’ commitment to the growth and organization of the sport has been remarkable and essential in allowing the organized expansion of Jiu-Jitsu worldwide through the establishment of the International Brazilian Jiu-Jitsu Federation.

 Master Carlos Gracie Jr. continues to be very active at Gracie Barra.
 He is fully involved in mentoring and giving direction to the GB Leadership Team – built by some of his closest students – who run the organization on his behalf.
-One can easily find Carlinhos training daily at our Head Quarters.
-His simplicity allows him to blend in with the rest of the students, and only a trained eye would be able to find him wearing his GB Uniform with a red and black belt around his waist.
+One can easily find Carlinhos training daily at our Headquarters.
+His simplicity allows him to blend in with the rest of the students, and only a trained eye would be able to find him wearing his GB Uniform with a red and white belt around his waist.

 1986 – Gracie Barra is founded

 After working for many years as an instructor at his Uncle Helio and then his brother Rolls school, Carlos wanted to pursue the dream of having his own school.
-But it was not until 1986 that Gracie Barra was officially founded – on the same building that it stands today.
+But it was not until 1986 that Gracie Barra was officially founded – in the same building that it stands today.

-During the 80s, the Jiu-Jitsu had a very strong focus on tournaments and the Carlson Gracie Team performing really well winning most tournaments.
+During the 80s, the Jiu-Jitsu had a very strong focus on tournaments and the Carlson Gracie Team was performing really well winning most tournaments.

-Master Carlos did that though without never loosing sight of his personal philosophy that he developed from the lessons learned from his father.
+Master Carlos did that though without ever loosing sight of his personal philosophy that he developed from the lessons learned from his father.
 He envisioned Jiu-Jitsu as a tool to support any person individual on the quest to achieve his or her potential.
 He believed teaching in such a way, the most talented and dedicated people would naturally develop to become great athletes.

 1990 – Jiu-Jitsu also becomes a national sport